 Being Thrifty And Saving Money

-As a single person, I have learned how it is not difficult to save money compared to those with larger families.
-However, in this economy, this has not always been easy.
+As a single person, I have learned how it is not difficult to save money compared to those with considerably larger families.
+However, even single people need to watch their cash flow.
 However, even in the best of economic times, people can spend too much money, so the key has been to find ways to keep myself from going to the store too often because I do like to buy things I do not necessarily need.
 Also, having cable TV, read books that are second hand, and walking/riding my bike to get around are a few of the other ways I like to save money.
 These are just a few things I have done to save money, so if these suggestions do not work for you please keep this in mind.
 What works for me will not necessarily work for you, but these are just a few suggestions for people that are single around the age of thirty.

 Get A TV, Telephone, And Internet Bundle

 Many phone companies and cable companies offer TV, telephone, and Internet bundles that run around a hundred dollars a month or so.
 This may sound like a lot of money to some people.
 Keep in mind I do not go out to movies or attend other social outings, so paying for all three of these services in one bundle is a great deal for me.
 This price includes being able to come online and write on sites such as Hubpages, to my heart's content, and being able to make as many long distance calls as I would like.
 There are unlimited minutes on my cell phone after nine and on the weekends, but sometimes you just want to make a call earlier in the day, especially when the person you are dialing lives in a different time zone.